 We classify our revenue in two main categories: sales revenue and rental revenue.
 There will be fluctuations in mix between business-to-business sales, direct-to-consumer sales and rental revenue from period-to-period.
 Product selling prices and gross margins may fluctuate as we introduce new products, reduce our product costs, have changes in purchase volumes, and as currency variations occur.
 For example, the gross margin for our Inogen One G4 system is higher than our Inogen One G3 system due to lower manufacturing costs and similar average selling prices.
 Thus, to the extent our sales of our Inogen One G4 systems are higher than sales of our Inogen One G3 systems, our overall gross margins should improve and, conversely, to the extent our sales of our Inogen One G3 systems are higher than sales of our Inogen One G4 systems, our overall gross margins should decline.
 Quarter-over-quarter results may vary due to seasonality in both the international and domestic markets.
 We believe our sales may be impacted by seasonal factors.
 For example, we typically experience higher total sales in the second and third quarters, as a result of consumers traveling and vacationing during warmer weather in the spring and summer months, but this may vary year-over-year.
-In particular, due to the COVID-19 pandemic and related PHE, we have seen and expect to continue to see a disruption in our normal seasonal trends due to the mandates and behaviors emanating from the COVID-19 pandemic and related PHE, including shelter-in-place orders, reduced travel, and lower consumer confidence, and we did not see the typical seasonal increases in direct-to-consumer sales in 2020 that we have seen in prior years.
-We also expect the semiconductor chip shortage to negatively impact our total revenue during such period-Additionally, as more home medical equipment (HME) providers adopt portable oxygen concentrators in their businesses, we expect our historical seasonality in the domestic business-to-business channel could change as well, which w
+In particular, due to the COVID-19 pandemic and related PHE, we have seen and expect to continue to see a disruption in our normal seasonal trends due to the mandates and behaviors emanating from the COVID-19 pandemic and related PHE, including shelter-in-place orders, reduced travel, and lower consumer confidence, and we did not see the typical seasonal increases in direct-to-consumer sales in 2020 that we have seen in prior years, but have seen seasonality in our direct-to-consumer sales in 2021 to be similar to historical periods excluding 2020, although this may not continue in future periods.
+We also expect the semiconductor chip shortage to negatively impact our total revenue during the fourth quarter of 2021 and the first half of 2022.
+Additionally, as m